 By Bryan Farley, RS, Association Reserves - Colorado

-Bryan Farley (RS #260) is the president of Association Reserves – Colorado.
-Bryan has completed over 1,000 Capital Reserve Studies, and is a frequent speaker and author on the topic of Reserve planning for community associations.
+Bryan is the president of Association Reserves - Colorado & Utah.
+Bryan has completed over 2,000 Reserve Studies and earned the Community Associations Institute (CAI) designation of Reserve Specialist (RS #260).